What Is a Backdoor Roth IRA?

 A backdoor Roth IRA gives you all the same benefits of a Roth IRA.
 Namely, as long as you’re eligible to take distributions, you’ll never pay taxes on gains or distributions.

-Unlike with a traditional IRA, Roth IRA holders are not required to begin taking distributions at age 73.
+There are other benefits to a Roth conversion, though.
+Unlike with a traditional IRA, Roth IRA holders are not required to begin taking distributions at age 72.
 In fact, you don’t even have to take distributions during your lifetime, meaning you can leave your Roth IRA to your heirs.
-No wonder The Motley Fool calls Roth IRAs a “generational wealth secret.”

 Still, just because distributions are tax-free does not mean that this strategy is right for you.